Mac Force Quit Not Working? Try These 6 Fixes

 Macs are known for their reliability and seamless performance, but even the best machines face occasional hiccups.
 When encountering a frozen Mac with a spinning beachball, the first thing you may try is to force quit the app that’s gone rogue.
 Force quit is a feature built into macOS that allows you to immediately close an unresponsive application, which is particularly useful when an app freezes and refuses to shut down through normal methods.

 However, what if the force quit feature itself isn't working?
-Don’t panic - this comprehensive guide will walk you through exactly what to do when force quit not working on your Mac.
+Don’t panic - this comprehensive guide will walk you through exactly what to do when Force Quit is not working on your Mac.

-Force Quit Not Working on Mac (Sequoia/Sonoma)?
-6 Fixes
+Mac Force Quit Not Working?
+Try These 6 Fixes

 Several reasons can contribute to force quit on Mac not working.
 To begin with, if your entire macOS system is frozen, force quit won’t be able to function because it requires the system’s processes to respond as well.
 It’s also possible that certain apps may have bugs or glitches that prevent them from being forced to quit.
 Last, if your Mac is running out of resources (RAM or CPU), it might not be able to handle the force quit command.